South Island Rally 2022-2023

 - Waikawa/Wellington to Lyttelton for SailGP - March.

 - Addon Waikawa Boating club membership - use of moorings, clubhouse facilities, enter the New Year regatta etc.

-Departing from Opua at the end of December - or at your own leisure, the rally will head south, firstly for the stunning Abel Tasman area.
+We will gather in Opua on the 27th December - or you can depart at your own leisure, the rally will head south, firstly for the stunning Abel Tasman area.
 This is a 500NM passage and will take you around 3-4 days.